rboston628/rboston628/README.md

 My PhD in Physics was earned from the University of North Carolina in April, 2022.
 I also attended the University of Georgia (MS Physics, 2015).
 My undergraduate degree in Mathematics is from Georgia College (2010).

-I am employed full-time as a quant researcher at Anchor Labs.
+I am employed full-time as a Scientific Software Engineer at Oak Ridge National Laboratory (ORNL), in particular working on the SNAPRed and mantid programs for the Spallation Neutron Source.

 ## technical summary

 I am an adept programmer in C++, which is my preference for any production applications.
 My two main coding projects for my research were both written entirely in C++.
-This language was chosen because of its speed and control.
-I deliberately use low-level constructs whenever possible.

-I also have experience programming in R, python, SQL, x86, Objective-C and Java.
-In python, I have worked with pandas, seaborn, sklearn, statsmodels, FastAPI, spaCy, and of course numpy and matplotlib.
+Additionally I have worked extensively with python on a number of projects.
+In particular, I have worked with pandas, seaborn, sklearn, statsmodels, FastAPI, spaCy, and of course numpy and matplotlib.

 ## research interests

 - general relativistic stellar structure and linear pulsations
 - computer modeling of compact objects (neutron stars, white dwarfs)
-- Bayesian and bootstrap methods in statistics
-- causal inference modeling

 ## bullet points